Jimly Asshiddiqie

 Jimly Asshiddiqie (born 17 April 1956) is an Indonesian academic who served as the first chief justice of Indonesia's Constitutional Court from 2003 to 2008.

 Education and academic career

-Jimly graduated from high school in Palembang in 1973.
+Jimmy graduated from high school in Palembang in 1973.
 He obtained his law degree from the University of Indonesia (UI) in 1982.
 In 1986, he obtained his master's in law from UI.
-In 1990, he obtained his doctorate in law from UI and the Van Vollenhoven Institute, as well as Leiden University Law Faculty.
-In 1998, Jimly became Professor of Constitutional Law at the UI Faculty of Law.
+In 1990, he obtained his doctorate in law from UI and the Van Vollenhoven Institute, as well as the Leiden University Law Faculty.
+In 1998, Jimly became a Professor of Constitutional Law at the UI Faculty of Law.

 He has authored more than 60 academic publications.
 He has also written hundreds of articles and papers, published by various media and delivered at various forums.
-His books include "Green Constitution", "Economic Constitution", "Social Constitution", "Court of Ethics and Constitutional Ethics" and "The Constitution of Cultures and Constitutional Cultures".
+His books include "Green Constitution", "Economic Constitution", "Social Constitution", "Court of Ethics and Constitutional Ethics" and "The Constitution of Cultures and Constitutional Cultures" (no source given).